 Military service of a workers' representative: Private Henry Josephs of Stepney

 Letter from J. Smith, a member of the United Garment Workers and a workers' representative on the Tailoring Trade Board.
 He reports on problems with his employer after Smith asked to attend a Trade Board meeting.
-J. Smith's views on Trade Boards are also recorded in his (unsubmitted) statement of evidence to the Cave Committee in 1922.
+J. Smith's views on Trade Boards are also recorded in his (unsubmitted) statement of evidence to the Cave Committee in 1922Link opens in a new window.